mfelleisen/Jam/README.md

 Everything like this is a “founding myth.”
 All I am pretty sure about is that the first key strokes of conception probably took place on that day (cross-producting my memory with my understanding of Matthew). "

+### Abandoning Jam

+Teaching and paper-writing obligations took over in April 1995, and I was eager to get our pedagogic ideas in front of teachers and students.
+So instead of implementing the syntax and a translation to PLT Scheme, I focused on writing up teaching material.

+After launching TeachScheme! with PLT Scheme and Chez in the summer of 1995, I wrote an NSF proposal to the EHR division a year later.
+Even though I felt that the teaching with ()s had gone well in 95, I proposed to develop an alternative syntax, like the above, extended with the kind of symbols mathematics high school texts used.

+The response from NSF's reviewers was pretty clear.
+This is a great idea, but needs more evidence before we can fund it at that scale.
+(They eventually did.)
+BUT, why change the notation when you already have one that works?
+People can adapt.